-7.5.1.8 If the SUT includes functionality that requires changes to the IO profile defined in Table 7-8 in order to meet the intent stated in 7.5.1.1, the changes shall be disclosed.
+- 7.5.1.7 Each IO stream shall issue a sequence of IO requests with the following profile, as shown in Table 15. - 7.5.1.8 If the SUT includes functionality that requires changes to the IO profile defined in Table 15 in order to meet the intent stated in 7.5.1.1, the changes shall be disclosed. - 7.5.1.9 The SUT CONDITIONING TEST shall last for a minimum of 12 hours.
+The duration shall be disclosed.

-- 7.5.1.9 The SUT CONDITIONING TEST shall last for a minimum of 12 hours.
-The duration shall be disclosed . - 7.5.1.10 During the SUT CONDITIONING TEST, the following data shall be collected at successive 1 minute intervals: - Number of IOs issued; - Average response time to complete an IO, RTA(60) (see 7.3.15), reported to a precision of 1mSec; - The size in bytes of each IO issued. - AVERAGE POWER, PAsc(60) (see 0). - 7.5.1.11 The SUT CONDITIONING TEST shall be considered valid if all IOs issued complete successfully.
+- 7.5.1.10 During the SUT CONDITIONING TEST, the following data shall be collected at successive 1 minute intervals: - Number of IOs issued; - Average response time to complete an IO, RTA(60) (see 7.3.15), reported to a precision of 1mSec; - The size in bytes of each IO issued. - AVERAGE POWER, PAsc(60) (see 7.3.16). - 7.5.1.11 The SUT CONDITIONING TEST shall be considered valid if all IOs issued complete successfully.

 - 7.5.2.1 The ACTIVE TEST shall begin immediately following the SUT CONDITIONING TEST. - 7.5.2.2 Each test phase shall launch a TEST-SPONSOR-selected number of independent IO streams. - 7.5.2.3 Each IO stream shall issue its IO requests synchronously, with each subsequent IO request issued immediately following the completion of its predecessor.
 All IO operations shall transfer data, either reading or writing.
-The IO stream does not include any idle or "think time." - 7.5.2.4 The benchmark driver shall uniformly distribute the required IO requests among the IO streams, such that the maximum number of IO requests serviced by an IO stream is no more than 10% greater than the minimum number of IO requests serviced by an IO stream. - 7.5.2.5 The TEST SPONSOR shall assure that all STORAGE DEVICES that comprise the FORMATTED CAPACITY are accessed at some time during the ACTIVE TEST.
+The IO stream does not include any idle or "think time." - 7.5.2.4 The benchmark driver shall uniformly distribute the required IO requests among the IO streams, such that the maximum number of IO requests serviced by an IO stream is no more than 10% greater than the minimum number of IO requests serviced by an IO stream.